New dog, old tricks…

 So will John Wick enjoy a nice and super-relaxing retirement?

 John Wick: Chapter 2 (2017 Movie) Official Trailer – ‘Wick Goes Off’, Lionsgate Movies and pictures © Liongate Movies

 It’s a great action opening – with some great references – to this long-awaited part 2.
 So after claiming his now wreck of a car, Wick goes home to a new dog.
 Then we find out the reason for this mission.
 The car contains a birthday card that Wick’s late wife, Helen gave him.
 So Wick’s last revenge on the Tarasov family, we see him bury his guns in concrete once more.
 We the viewers, like Wick relax for an all too short time.
 Then the doorbell goes… and the ominous feeling we had from the first movie returns…

 Winston tells Wick he must honour this man’s request in spite of everything. as they made an unbreakable promise.
 As per the rules of The Continental.
 Admittedly it would have been a quicker end to the movie if Winston had simply told him off for not keeping copies on an online storage site.
 But he doesn’t… (which is why we love Winston, and not just because he’s played by Ian McShane, British totty for ladies of a certain age).

 Wick agrees for this one last hit.
 This takes Wick to Rome, where we are treated to a nice wee montage of Wick being kitted out for his one last job before retirement.
 Danny Glover never got it this good in the first of the Lethal Weapon (1987) films, but he got landed with Mel Gibson as his new partner, Martin Riggs.
 All be it a crazy Mel character.

-The plot leads to a shed load of edge of your seat action scenes and suspense set in some glorious – and fantastically over the top in some places – settings.
-And an ending which will leave you aching for Chapter 3.
+The plot leads to a shed load of exciting action scenes and suspense set in some glorious – and fantastically over the top in some places – settings.
+And an ending that will leave you aching for Chapter 3.
 There are some great montages usually involving John Wick shooting everyone in his way from every angle possible and eliminating the bad guys with some more random weapons.